 Renoir bought a house in Essoyes in 1896, six years after marrying his model and mistress Aline Charigot.
 Aline was born in this rustic village, which was nestled amongst the champagne vineyards.
 She loved her hometown and convinced Renoir to buy a home here.
 Renoir felt reluctant to leave the busy Parisian capital but quickly fell in love with the pretty rural village and it’s picturesque surroundings

 The Essoyes Summer House is used by the Renoir Family until 2012

 Renoir purchased this two-story modest house during a time when he was not yet an acknowledged and famous artist.
 His means were modest.
-He only started getting serious recognition for his paintings when he was sixty, in the early 1900s.
-Until then, he lived a humble life with his family.
+Renoir only started getting serious recognition for his paintings when he was sixty, in the early 1900s.
+Until then, he lived a very humble life with his family.

 The Essoyes Municipality Purchases Renoir House

 Sophie Renoir,the great-granddaughter, sold the Renoir summer house to the Essoyes village council in 2012.
-The council then spent over one million euros in major renovations in order to convert the Renoir home into a museum.
+The council then spent over one million Euros in major renovations in order to convert the Renoir home into a museum.

 The design of the inside of the house, gardens and studio were guided by Renoir’s paintings.
 The aim was to restore it to how it looked when Renoir and his family lived there.

-An audiotour of the house in available in six languages, including English, providing additional information.
+An audio tour of the house in available in six languages, including English, providing additional information.